Retained Executive Search: Frequently Asked Questions

 What Is the Difference Between Retained and Contingency Search?

-Retained search and contingency search differ in three critical ways: exclusivity, commitment, and candidate quality.
-In retained search, the firm works exclusively for one client on one search, is paid a portion of the fee upfront, and dedicates resources to finding the best available candidate -- including candidates who are not looking.
-In contingency search, the firm only gets paid if they place a candidate, which means they are submitting available candidates quickly rather than conducting a thorough market search.
+Retained search and contingency search differ in three ways: exclusivity, commitment, and candidate quality.
+A retained firm works exclusively for one client, is paid partly upfront, and pursues the best candidate including people who are not looking; a contingency firm is paid only on placement, so it submits available candidates quickly rather than running a thorough market search.
+Contingency suits roles below the VP level; retained exists because at the CFO, COO, and VP level the right person is almost never on a job board.

 How Do I Choose a Retained Executive Search Firm?